Rent vs. buy: Why renting may be best for you financially

 2. You’re focusing on other financial goals

-Even with a proper emergency fund in place, you may have other goals you want to achieve before buying a house.
+Even with good credit and a proper emergency fund in place, you may have other goals you want to achieve before buying a house.
 Paying off debt—even if it’s “good debt” like student loans—is a common goal, and it can be a significant hurdle to overcome in your journey toward homeownership.
-Depending on your values and priorities, you may also simply want to focus on other things, like saving for experiences and travel.
+Depending on your values and priorities, you may also simply want to focus on other things, like spending more on experiences and travel.

 3. You’re not ready to settle down